-If staff have a safeguarding concern or an allegation about another member of staff (including supply staff, volunteers or contractors) that does not meet the harm threshold, then this should be shared in accordance with the Trust or college low-level concerns policy.
-Further details can be found in our Recruitment Policy and in Part four of the DFE guidance on Safeguarding.
+All concerns will be shared initially with the LADO, to determine whether a safeguarding concern or an allegation about another member of staff (including supply staff, volunteers or contractors) meets or does not meet the harm threshold.
+In the latter case the concern will be shared in accordance with our low-level concerns policy.
+Further details can be found in our Recruitment Policy and in Part four of Keeping children safe in education - GOV.UK (www.gov.uk).

-Any member of staff or volunteer who does not feel confident to raise concerns within the Trust should contact the LADO directly.
+Any member of staff or volunteer who does not feel confident to raise concerns within the school should contact the LADO directly.
 Please refer to section 11 of this policy.

-The Trust has a legal duty to refer to the Disclosure and Barring Service (DBS) anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
+The school has a legal duty to refer to the Disclosure and Barring Service (DBS) anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
 The DBS will consider whether to bar the person from regulated activity.
-If these circumstances arise in relation to a member of staff at The Trust, a referral will be made as soon as possible after the resignation or removal of the individual in accordance with advice from the LADO and/or the HR department.
+If these circumstances arise in relation to a member of staff at our school, a referral will be made as soon as possible after the resignation or removal of the individual in accordance with advice from the LADO and/or the HR department.